Meadowlarke/Bibliography/Buhler2019.md

 -: Introduction to Kalinak.

 128: Kalinak forgrouding music in film.

-#Z: Whereas other film theorists have brackgrouded muisc, for example neoformalists reading it as "modifying" the film image, Kalinak views music as part of the process that creates narrative.

 129: Kalinak's "working model" of film music and analysis of *Captain Blood.*